rivkabr/klozzer/README.md

 klozzer
 =======

-`klozzer` is a `clojurescript` library that provides caching for files retrieved from the net.
+`klozzer` is a `clojurescript` library that provides:
+* caching for files retrieved from the net.
+* `core.async` wrapping of the [File System Api](https://developer.mozilla.org/en-US/docs/Web/API/LocalFileSystem)

 It relies on the [File System Api](https://developer.mozilla.org/en-US/docs/Web/API/LocalFileSystem) therefore it will work only on Chrome.
 It might be interesting to combine it with [idb.filesystem.js](https://github.com/ebidel/idb.filesystem.js) in order to make it available on other browsers.

 Usage
 =====

-The low-level layer is basically a wrapper of the `File System API`
+The low-level layer is basically a wrapper of the `File System API`:

 ```
 (defprotocol IFileSystem